amine177/Comtrend-AR-5310-shell-escape/README.md

+Vulnerable product: Comtrend AR-5310 , firmware version: GE31-412SSG-C01_R10.A2pG039u.d24k

+TL;DR: A local user can bypass the restricted shell using the command substitution operator $( commmand )

 Comtrend AR 5310 routers have a restricted shell, the list of command a user can execute is

 [ ? help logout exit quit reboot ads lxdslctl xtm loglevel logdest virtualserver ddns dumpcfg